judetta/judetta/README.md

 - 👩🏻‍🎓 IT engineering student learning to code and all that kinda stuff
 - 🤸🏻‍♀️ beatsaberian on Oculus Quest
 - 🚘 EV enthusiast
-- 👶🏻 a total noob in coding
+- 👶🏻 a very junior coder
-- 🌱 possibly a future developer

 ### I love